Prospective Students

 If you are interested in applying to Stanford and joining our group, please first refer to this page.
 Also, before contacting me, consider the following:

-• Our group engages in a variety of research from millimeter-wave systems for sensing/communication purposes to physics and electronics for medical devices and remote sensing.
+- Our group engages in a variety of research including Ambient Sensing & Intelligence, multi-physics sensing & imaging systems, sensor fusion, mmWave imaging systems, biomedical sensors and implants, IoT devices and systems, and wireless power transfer.
 A lot of the work is interdisciplinary and is oriented towards building end-to-end systems.
-If you have a background in one or more of the following areas and are interested in learning more and building systems related to the research topics in our group, I encourage you to apply and mention this in your application.
+If you have a background and interest in one or more of these areas, I encourage you to apply and mention this in your application.

 Note: